Composable Coresets for Constrained Determinant Maximization and Beyond: Unconstrained Case: the Peeling Coreset

-thus the coefficient of $z^S$ in $f^{MAP}$ is positive. \end{proof} \begin{remark} We remark that a $O(1)$-approximate local optima of size $\ell$ w.r.t $\det(\cdot)$ can be found in time $O(n \poly(\ell)^4 ) $ using a combination of simple heuristic such as greedy and local search (also known as Fedorov exchange algorithm).
-The same algorithmic result holds more generally for all strongly Rayleigh distribution $ \nu:\binom{[n]}{\ell}\to \R_{\geq 0}$ \cite[see][for details]{anari2021sampling,ALOVV21}). \end{remark}
+\begin{remark} We remark that a $O(1)$-approximate local optima of size $\ell$ w.r.t $\det(\cdot)$ can be found in time $O(n \cdot \poly(\ell)^4 ) $ using a combination of simple heuristics such as greedy and local search (also known as Fedorov exchange algorithm).
+The same algorithmic result holds more generally for all strongly Rayleigh distributions $ \nu:\binom{[n]}{\ell}\to \R_{\geq 0}$ \cite[see][for details]{anari2021sampling,ALOVV21}. \end{remark}